-- Text4Baby - The free Text4baby app makes it easier for you to get critical health and safety information.
-Learn more!
+- Text4baby - The free Text4baby app makes it easier for you to get critical health and safety information.
+Visit the official Text4baby site to learn more!

 - First Aid Tips - Download Kelsey-Seybold's Pediatric first aid checklist to learn about which supplies and medications to keep at home.
 Remember to keep out of reach.

-- Sleeping Tips - Create a safe sleep environment.
+- Sleeping Tips - Learn how to create a safe sleep environment.

-- Postpartup Checklist - Download and print this checklist to help you prepare for recovery after delivery.
+- Postpartum Checklist - Download and print our postpartum checklist to help you prepare for recovery after delivery.